 The CorSense HRV Monitor comes with several notable features making it one of the most attractive consumer-grade devices on the market.
 While not cheap, the quality of sensors, out-of-the-box use design, and full-featured companion app make the Corsense a very attractive option for tracking HRV.
 Below you’ll find an overview of some of the features the CorSense HRV tracker has to offer.

 The CorSense HRV monitor does not use a proprietary data format and is compatible with other HRV monitoring apps.
-This means the CorSense can be used with apps like Apple Health, Google Health, Welltory, and others.
+This means that the CorSense can be used with apps like Apple Health, Google Health, Welltory, and others.
 EliteHRV offers several versions of apps:

 - Personal (Free)